 Whether you’ve inherited it or are basking in a lucky windfall, you’ve got £100,000 and don’t know what to do with it.
-Investing a lump-sum can be difficult, especially when it’s a lot of money, which is why it’s important you invest in the way that’s right for you.
+Investing a lump sum can be difficult, especially when it’s a lot of money, which is why it’s important you know how to invest 100k in the way that’s right for you.

 Understanding your investor profile is one of the first steps to achieving your financial goals.
 As what you’re investing for is personal, the way you invest should be too.